Brain-Connectivity-Lab/WhiFuN_v2_beta/README.md

 # WhiFuN Version 2 Beta
 This GUI-based toolbox offers researchers a user-friendly suite of automated tools for investigating brain functional connectivity in WM and GM.
 One of the key advantages of WhiFuN is that it fully automates the preprocessing steps to derive data that can be used to analyze the WM and GM BOLD signals.

+What's new in version 2?

+1) Added new columns in the Subj_list.csv file for the functional and anatomical file paths.
+Now, users can directly paste the paths of the functional and anatomical files in the Subj_list.csv file, and WhiFuN will directly use that.
+So now WhiFuN is capable of processing any data format/structure.
+2) Parallel functionality added.
+If the user has the Parallel Computing toolbox installed in MATLAB, they will be able to preprocess the subjects in parallel using multiple cores of the computer for faster preprocessing.

 ## New to WhiFuN?
 WhiFuN is based on MATLAB; hence, it will not work if MATLAB is not installed.
 MATLAB R2022a or later versions are recommended.